Roizor/Quad-kernel/README.md

-# saxkernel
+# Quad kernel
-This repository contains the source code for saxkernel, a kernel built from scratch for the html/node OS SaxOS.
+This repository contains the source code for Quad kernel, a kernel built from scratch for the html/node OS Quad OS.

 # The End, for now.